-Recently, a customer asked us a common question: “How long will frozen fish keep in my freezer?”
+A customer once asked us a question: “How long will frozen fish, or other seafood such as shellfish, keep in my freezer?”

 When properly packaged and frozen, fish and shellfish will retain their ocean-fresh flavor and nutritional quality for many months.
-Exact times depend on several factors, including the type of freezer, the kind of seafood being stored, and the product's packaging integrity.
+The exact times depend on several factors, including the type of freezer, the kind of seafood, and the product’s packaging integrity.

 Freezer type and temperature

 Vital Choice seafood is caught and flash-frozen on-board, or deep-chilled on ice or in refrigerated seawater until arriving onshore for further processing.
 Flash-freezing uses ultra-low temperatures and air circulation to freeze seafood in a matter of minutes, preserving its fresh-caught quality at the peak of perfection.
 Prior to shipping, we store our seafood products at a constant -10° F or lower.

 That’s because “frost-free” freezers work by occasionally raising the temperature to dislodge ice, which over time can degrade the quality of your frozen foods.
 If you have a frost-free freezer and have ever wondered why your ice cubes evaporate or ice cream gets an off-flavor, now you know.
 (Frost-free freezers also tend to use more electricity than conventional freezers.)

 Shellfish and lower-fat fish such as halibut, yellowfin tuna, or cod tend to have a longer freezer life than fattier fish like salmon, sablefish, or Chilean sea bass because they contain fewer polyunsaturated fats (omega-3s) that are prone to oxidation.